Brand Embrace Embodies Findability

-Google local snak pack other search engines like Apple (local iBeacons), Yelp (local search ads) and Facebook (location-based retail ads) are all paid and organic options for being found.
-Local search optimization is key to your web presence and lead management for the mobile user.
+Google local snack pack other search engines like Apple (local iBeacons), Yelp (local search ads) and Facebook (location-based retail ads) are all paid and organic options for being found.
+Local search optimization is key to your web presence and leads management for the mobile user.

 Findability on an App

 When Groupon was building their app, their marcomm team had whittled the list of what they offer down to 13 different categories.